Optimization of CNOT circuits on limited connectivity architecture: Size optimization on General graph

 Lemma \ref{lem:MinSteinerSize} ensures the efficiency of our optimization algorithm, by which we can eliminate one row in one step on average.

-\begin{lemma} Given connected graph $G(V,E)$, for any integer $k$ such that the summation of the degree of any $k$ vertices are greater than $n$, the minimum Steiner tree for any $k$ vertices in $G$ is less than $5k$. \end{lemma} This Lemma can be obtained directly by applying the technique in Theorem 2.4 of Ali \emph{et al.}~\cite{ali2012upper}.
-The detailed proof of this lemma is in Appendix \ref{app:ProfMSS}.
+\begin{lemma} \end{lemma} This Lemma can be obtained directly by applying the technique in Theorem 2.4 of Ali \emph{et al.}~\cite{ali2012upper}.
+The detailed proof of this lemma is in Supplementary material.
 The core idea of the proof is that two vertices share no common neighbors if the distance between them equals three.
-This lemma needs exponential cost to give a minimum Steiner tree, hence we replace it by the 2-approximate minimum Steiner tree in Algorithm \textbf{SBE}, as stated in the following corollary. \begin{corollary} Given connected graph $G(V,E)$, for any integer $k$ such that the summation of the degree of any $k$ vertices are greater than $n$, the 2-approximate minimum Steiner tree for any $k$ vertices in $G$ is less than $10k$. \end{corollary}
+This lemma needs exponential cost to give a minimum Steiner tree, hence we replace it with the 2-approximate minimum Steiner tree in Algorithm \textbf{SBE}, as stated in the following corollary.

+\begin{corollary} { Given connected graph $G(V,E)$, for any integer $k$ such that the summation of the degree of any $k$ vertices are greater than $n$, the 2-approximate minimum Steiner tree for any $k$ vertices in $G$ is less than $10k$.} \end{corollary}

-The following lemma serves for Lemma \ref{lem:topologicalSteinerK}.
+The following lemma serves Lemma \ref{lem:topologicalSteinerK}.
 This lemma can be obtained directly from the optimization process of Nash \emph{et al.}~\cite{nash2019quantum}, by which we can add the value of a qubit to the target qubits and keep the values of the other qubits the same.

-\begin{lemma}\cite{nash2019quantum} For $S\subseteq[n-1], y\in \{0,1\}^n$, where $y_j = x_j + x_n$ if $j\in S$, and $y_j = x_j$ otherwise.
-The transformation $\ket{x_1}\cdots \ket{x_n}\rightarrow \ket{y_1}\cdots \ket{y_n}$ on any connected graph can be implemented by CNOT gates with size $O\pbra{n}$. \end{lemma} By this lemma, we can eliminate one column of the matrix with $O(n)$ row additions.
+\begin{lemma}\cite{nash2019quantum} {For $S\subseteq[n-1], y\in \{0,1\}^n$, where $y_j = x_j + x_n$ if $j\in S$, and $y_j = x_j$ otherwise.
+The transformation $\ket{x_1}\cdots \ket{x_n}\rightarrow \ket{y_1}\cdots \ket{y_n}$ on any connected graph can be implemented by CNOT gates with size $O\pbra{n}$. } \end{lemma} By this lemma, we can eliminate one column of the matrix with $O(n)$ row additions.

-\begin{lemma} There is a polynomial time algorithm where for any CNOT circuits and integer $k\leq n$, connected graph $G(V,E)$ with $O(k)$-size 2-approximate Steiner tree of any $k$-vertex set, the algorithm outputs an equivalent CNOT circuit with $O\left(\frac{n^{2}}{\log (n/k)}\right)$ size on constrained graph $G$. \end{lemma}
+\begin{lemma} {Algorithm \ref{alg:nearfutureAlg} can optimize the size of any $n$-qubit CNOT circuits to $O\left(\frac{n^{2}}{\log (n/k)}\right)$ under a connected graph $G(V,E)$ as the limited connectivity architecture, where any $k$-vertex set generate a 2-approximate Steiner tree.} \end{lemma}